 Sales teams often complain, “We send in all kinds of competitive information.
 But it’s like feeding a black hole.
 Nothing ever comes back.”

 You cannot expect the sales force to provide a steady stream of competitive info unless they see a return on their efforts.
 A salesperson is no different from the rest of the human race in this regard.

-As the product-marketing manager, you need to turn the data that you get from the sales force into updated competitive analysis, sharper product positioning, and better selling tools.
+As the product manager, you need to turn the data from the sales force into updated competitive analysis, sharper product positioning, and better selling tools.
 Get these new materials into the salespeople’s hands and acknowledge the individuals who provided you with the data that made the new materials possible.